Guannnaa/G-khan-Sefer/README.md

 ## 1. Project Overview

-This project is a **Web-based Geographic Information System (WebGIS)** developed as part of the course requirements.
-The system allows users to create, manage, and analyze spatial incident reports through a role-based architecture.
-The application demonstrates the use of spatial databases, RESTful APIs, authentication, authorization, and performance analysis techniques.
+This project is a **Web-based Geographic Information System (WebGIS)** developed as part of the course requirements and designed as a prototype system for **Keçiören Municipality**.
+The primary purpose of the system is to enable faster, more efficient reporting and management of road and sidewalk damages (such as potholes, cracks, and surface deformations) within the district.

+Through this system, citizens can directly report infrastructure problems by marking their exact locations on an interactive map.
+Municipal workers can update repair statuses, while managers can assign available teams to reported incidents.
+This workflow helps the municipality receive damage notifications more quickly, prioritize maintenance tasks, and coordinate repair teams effectively.

-The main goal of the project is to design a functional WebGIS application that supports spatial data operations, team management, and performance evaluation without relying on external map servers or third-party APIs.
+In addition to its practical motivation, the project demonstrates core WebGIS concepts including spatial data handling, role-based authorization, RESTful API development, spatial indexing, and performance analysis.
+The application was intentionally developed without external map servers or third-party APIs to highlight full control over spatial data and system performance.

 ---